Human rights in the Federated States of Micronesia: Protection of children

 Despite being party to The Convention on the Rights of the Child, Human Rights NGOs have described the "Realisation of Children's Rights Index" as having "noticeable problems."
-This is due to the fact that whilst attendance is compulsory for children in school from the age of 6, "due to a severe shortage of qualified teachers not all children have the chance to receive an education."
+This is because whilst attendance is compulsory for children in school from the age of 6, "due to a severe shortage of qualified teachers not all children have the chance to receive an education."

-Child abuse in FSM is illegal, however concerns have arisen due to the fact that the Constitution provides for a right of parental discipline, causing many cases of child abuse to go unreported.
+Child abuse in FSM is illegal, however concerns have arisen because the Constitution provides for a right of parental discipline, causing many cases of child abuse to go unreported.

 The government has passed laws against the trafficking and sexual exploitation of children.
 There is a maximum penalty of 30 years' imprisonment and a $50,000 fine for such an offence.
 Additionally the Statutory rape laws apply to children 13 years or younger in Yap and Kosrae and 15 years or younger in Pohnpei.
 Problems have arisen with inconsistencies in legislation concerning filming explicit movies of underage children.
 The islands of Chuuk and Pohnpei have provisions against filming explicit movies of underage children, but Yap and Kosrae have no such provisions.

 Despite high levels of protection in the domestic legal framework, the FSM is not a party to the 1980 Hague Convention on the Civil Aspects of International Child Abduction, which provides for an expeditious method to return a child internationally abducted by a parent from one member country to another.